ingonader/python-for-data-science-edx/week-09-and-10-final-project/presentation/DSE-200X-Final-Project---kaggle-cycle-share.md

 ## Acknowledgements
 Where did you get your data?
 Did you use other informal analysis to inform your work?
 Did you get feedback on your work by friends or colleagues?
 Etc. If you had no one give you feedback and you collected the data yourself, say so.

-## References
+## References {.smaller}

-If applicable, report any references you used in your work.
+> If applicable, report any references you used in your work.
 For example, you may have used a research paper from X to help guide your analysis.
 You should cite that work here.
 If you did all the work on your own, please state this.